Translations in the medical and biological areas

 Within such a broad subject as medicine, there can be variations.
 Another feature of this area is to decide what terms are translated to the target language, as the use of terms in foreign languages is so common that translated words may cause the physician-reader to “untranslate” most of the text in order to understand it.

-On the other hand, keeping such terms untouched as in the source language may cause the content unintelligible by lay people, fresh new students or any other person with few to no knowledge of the foreign language in question.
+On the other hand, keeping such terms untouched as in the source language may cause the content unintelligible by lay people, fresh new students or any other person with little to no knowledge of the foreign language in question.
 In some cases, keeping the original term between parentheses may help in the understanding by the reader.

 Typically, the language used in scientific articles published in periodicals solely intended to professionals of the medical area is different from articles intended to the general public, such as institutional articles, articles in magazines, warnings, instructions, etc. In such examples, the language used is more colloquial than the scientific language in order to allow the information to be properly assimilated.